shakfu/py-js/README.md

 ### Building self-contained Python3 Externals for Packages and Standalones

-Currently only the `py` and `pyjs` externals are built using these methods, which rely on a python [builder manager](https://github.com/shakfu/py-js/tree/main/source/projects/py/builder).
+Currently only the `py` and `pyjs` externals are built using these methods, which rely on a custom python [build manager](https://github.com/shakfu/py-js/tree/main/source/projects/py/builder).
 The `Makefile` in the project root provides a simplified interface to this builder.
 See the [Current Status of Builders](https://github.com/shakfu/py-js#current-status-of-builders) section for further information.

 idx  | command                | type       | format     | py size |  pyjs size
 :--: | :--------------------- | :--------- | :--------- | :------ | :----------